mbareford/cirrus-website/about/policies/project_account_closing.md

 required on Cirrus, or a user leaves a project.
 These situations are most likely to come about during one of the following three scenarios:

-1. The retirement of project (usually three months after project end)
+1. The retirement of project (usually one month after project end)
 2. A Principle Investigator (PI) tidying up a project requesting the removal of user(s) no longer working on the project
 3. A user wishing his/her own account to be removed